 In 2021, all registered UK residents will be issued with a biometric residence permit, although the strict requirements for this currently remain unknown.

 For citizenship applications, it would be wise to follow the necessary procedures and submit the required documentation.
 Applicants for the Certificate of Czech citizenship born before 1 January 1993, who don’t have a valid proof of their Czech citizenship need to gather the necessary documents and follow the correct procedure as explained on the Embassy’s website.

 Working in the Czech Republic

 The general economic environment in the Czech Republic is positive overall.
 With one of the highest GDP growth rates in the European Union, one of the lowest unemployment rates as well as rising standards of living and reasonable cost of living in the Czech Republic, it is no surprise that 11% of the working population is made up of UK nationals.

 While the export-led automotive industry is one of the highest employers in the country, there are skills shortages in the technical professions, medicine, ICT and teaching.

 At present, all EU citizens may live and work in the Czech Republic without the need for a work permit or visa.
 All other nationals must fully comply with the country’s labour laws and regulations and will need to obtain one of the following two documents to ensure their employment is recognised in the Czech Republic.
 These are the Employee Card and the Blue Card.
 The Employee Card applies to non-EU citizens who can offer skills and qualifications, which are needed in the country, whereas the Blue Card is an employment card for EU citizens.
-Each of these cards functions both as a residence and work permits.
+Each of these cards functions both as a residence and work permit.
 In addition, the Employee Card is initially valid for a maximum period of two years, but extensions of such work permits can be applied for at the Ministry of Interior.
 Meanwhile, the Blue Card is valid for the duration of your employment contract plus three months, but not longer than a maximum of two years.